BurrowBird/4chan-Thread-Muncher/Readme.txt

 Click the extension icon to open the Muncher window.
 You may close the tab from where you clicked the icon.
+If the constant downloads are annoying, you can disable chrome's download thingy with another extension (search "Disable Download Shelf" or something similar).

 ----